 What’s the difference with a Professional 3D scanner?

 I get a lot of questions about how 3D scanning with a depth sensor compares to a more expensive, stand-alone 3D scanner.
 Here’s the geometry of same Bust scanned with the Structure Sensor & itSeez3D followed by the (±€4500) EinScan-Pro I reviewed recently.
 Both are scanned by freely walking around the bust.

 People scanning mode requires your subject to have a face.
 That sounds obvious and the face-detection is excellent, but it prevents scanning people with helmets—or shiny new VR headsets.
 The upside is that the algorithm knows where the face is and makes sure that part is covered by a single photo.
-This ensures that the face is textured correctly, which was my main complain about capturing humans through photogrammetry with Autodesk ReCap 360, which I reviewed recently.
+This ensures that the face is textured correctly.

 While texture of the 3D scan of my business partner Patrick I made with the Occipital Scanner app looks okay on the 3D model, the texture map is quite messy and 2K resolution (first image below).
 The texture map of itSeez3D is still very Picasso, but as you can see it has a lot less segments and Patrick’s face is in one single part—and from a straight angle—which makes 2D retouching in Photoshop easier.
 It’s also 4K which results in more detailed textures.